yasfoster/kakapo_gbs/Inbreeding.md

-## Inbreeding estimates
+## Inbreeding estimates for kākāpō

-See methods section for summary of each inbreeding metric
+See methods section for summary of each inbreeding metric, including other aliases, mathematical equations etc.

 ### Inbreeding coefficient: FH